ansible-collections/pureport/examples/azure_express_route/README.md

 ## Creating an Azure Express Route Connection
 For Private peering, this example creates:
-- a Azure Virtual Network (with 2 subnets)
+- an Azure Virtual Network (with 2 subnets)
-- a Azure Public IP Address
+- an Azure Public IP Address
-- a Azure Virtual Network Gateway
+- an Azure Virtual Network Gateway
-- a Azure Express Route Circuit
+- an Azure Express Route Circuit
-- a Azure Virtual Network Gateway to Express Route Connection
+- an Azure Virtual Network Gateway to Express Route Connection
 - a Pureport Network
 - a Pureport Azure Express Route Connection
 - Private Express Route Peering

 For Microsoft peering, this example creates:
-- a Azure Express Route Circuit
+- an Azure Express Route Circuit
-- a Azure Route Filter
+- an Azure Route Filter
 - a Pureport Network
 - a Pureport Azure Express Route Connection
 - Microsoft Express Route Peering